among/fusus/fusus/docs/about/alignment.md

 Comparison actions may succeed, in which case we jump in both sources to the first point after the compared material.

+If they fail, we try several jumps in the neighbourhood to see if the alignment catches up later.

-Comparison actions can also fail, in which case we stop the process prematurely and print the situation around the point of failure.
+If that fails, we stop the process prematurely and print the situation around the point of failure.

 ## Comparison

-We do not only compare single words, we also try out short sequences of words at both sides.
+We do not only compare single words, we also try out short combinations of words at both sides.
 We do this because the editions do not always agree on word boundaries.

 So, we need to compute whether $n$ consecutive words left are similar to $m$ consecutive words